yesco/minisquel/README.md

 # MiniSQueL - a minimalistic plaintext sql interpreter

-This implements a simple SQL:ish interpreter.
+This implements a simple SQL:ish interpreter in 1008 lines of C!

 It's more of a toy/proof-of-concept doing an SQL-style interpreter from first principles.
 It takes the same naive/simple approach to interpretation as early BASICs did: It re-parses and interprets the source code *every* time.
 Is it efficient?
 No. Was it easy to write?
 Yes!
 So far...

+Update: experimental much faster parse.c that compiles to ObjectLog interpreted by objectlog.c; run sql using ./olsql "select('foo', 42, 'bar');"

 ## GOALS

-- "minimal" in code/complexity (~1000 lines code)
+- "minimal" in code/complexity (~1000 lines code (count by /wcode))
 - fast hack for fun
 - do the simplest for the moment to add functionality
 - "not for professional use" :-D